Sweden, Turkey and Finland set to continue Swedish NATO membership talks - ExBulletin

 Sweden, Turkey and Finland set to continue Swedish NATO membership talks

-Turkey ratified Finland’s application to join the North Atlantic Treaty Organization in March, but still opposes Sweden joining the alliance, as does Hungary.
+In March, Turkey ratified Finland’s application to join the North Atlantic Treaty Organization, but still opposes Sweden joining the alliance, as does Hungary.

 Turkey has said Stockholm harbors members of militant groups it considers terrorists.